drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/02.product-attributes/docs.md

 3. Enter "Color" for the Label.
 4. Click the *Save and continue* button.

+Note: you'll need to install the [Color Field module] for the Color field type.

 ![Add color field](../../images/clothing-product-type-5.jpg)

 On the *Field settings* configuration page, leave the default values are fine.
 On the *Color settings for Color* page, enable the *Required field* option and disable the *Record opacity* option.
 After saving the changes, you can return to Edit the page again, to set the default value for the color to "#000000".